For The Record

 22. “That summer, Wilshire asked an F.B.I. analyst to review the material on the Malaysia meeting, but he did not reveal that some of the participants might be in the United States.
 More important, he conveyed none of the urgency reflected in his e-mail; he told the analyst that she should examine the material in her free time.
 She didn’t get around to it until the end of July.
 Wilshire did want to know, however, what the F.B.I. knew.
 He asked Dina Corsi, another F.B.I. analyst, to show three surveillance photos from the Malaysia meeting to several I-49 agents.
 The pictures showed Mihdhar and Hazmi and a man who, the C.I.A. believed, resembled Quso, the Cole cameraman.
 Wilshire told Corsi that one of the men was named Khaled al-Mihdhar, but he did not explain why the pictures had been taken, and he did not mention that Mihdhar had a U.S. visa.
 According to the 9/11 Commission Report, on June 11th a C.I.A. supervisor went with the F.B.I. analyst and Corsi to New York to meet with F.B.I. case agents on the Cole investigation; Soufan, who was still in Yemen, did not attend.
 The meeting started in mid-morning, with the New York agents briefing the C.I.A. supervisor, Clark Shannon, for three or four hours on the progress of their investigation.
 Corsi then showed the three Malaysia photographs to her F.B.I. colleagues.
 They were high-quality surveillance photos.
 One, shot from a low angle, showed Mihdhar and Hazmi standing beside a tree in Malaysia.
 Shannon wanted to know if the agents recognized anyone.
 The I-49 agents asked who was in the pictures, and when and where they had been taken.
 Were there any other photographs of this meeting?, one of the F.B.I. agents demanded.
 Shannon refused to say.
 Corsi promised that in the days and weeks to come she would try to get permission to pass that information along.
 The meeting became heated.
 The F.B.I. agents sensed that these photographs pertained directly to crimes they were trying to solve, but they couldn’t elicit any further information from Shannon.
 Corsi finally dropped the name Khaled al-Mihdhar.
 Steve Bongardt, Soufan’s top assistant in the Cole investigation, asked Shannon to provide a date of birth or a passport number to go with Mihdhar’s name.
 A name by itself was not sufficient to prevent his entry into the United States.
 Bongardt had just returned from Pakistan with a list of thirty names of suspected Al Qaeda associates and their dates of birth, which he had given to the State Department.
 That was standard procedure–the first thing most investigators would do.
 But Shannon declined to provide the additional information.
 Top C.I.A. officials had not authorized him to disclose the vital details of Mihdhar’s U.S. visa, his association with Hazmi, and their affiliation with Khallad and Al Qaeda” (Ibid.; pp. 69–70.)

 23. “There was a fourth photograph of the Malaysia meeting that Shannon did not produce.
 That was a picture of Khallad, the one-legged operative.
 Thanks to Soufan’s interrogation of Quso, the Cole investigators had an active file on Khallad and were preparing to indict him.
 Knowledge of that fourth photo would likely have prompted O’Neill to demand that the C.I.A. turn over all information relating to Khallad and his associates.
 By withholding the picture of Khallad attending the meeting with the future hijackers, the C.I.A. may in effect have allowed the September 11th plot to proceed.
 That summer, Mihdhar returned to Yemen and then went to Saudi Arabia, where, presumably, he helped the remaining hijackers secure entry into the United States.
 Two days after the frustrating June 11th meeting, Mihdhar received another American visa from the consulate in Jeddah, Saudi Arabia.
 Since the C.I.A. had not given his name to the State Department to post on its watch list, Mihdhar arrived in New York on the Fourth of July.
 The June 11th meeting was the culmination of a strange trend in the U.S. government toward hiding information from the people who most needed it.
 In this regard, the F.B.I. was as guilty as the C.I.A.
-[Italics are Mr. Emory’s.]
+[Emphasis added.]
 A federal law at the time prohibited the sharing of information arising from grand-jury testimony, but the F.B.I. took it as a nearly absolute bar to revealing any investigative evidence and, as a result, repeatedly turned down requests for information from other intelligence agencies.
 (The Joint Congressional Inquiry on 9/11 claimed that the law ‘came to be used simply as an excuse for not sharing information.’)”
 (Ibid.; p.
 70.)

 24. The Wall became an invincible obstacle for O’Neill, Soufan and the investigators of the Cole bombing, as well as for those looking into what was to become 9/11.
 “In 1995, the Justice Department established a policy, known as the Wall, which regulated the exchange of foreign intelligence information between agents and criminal investigators.
 Managers at F.B.I. headquarters misinterpreted the policy, turning it into a straitjacket for their own investigators.
 Intelligence agents were warned that sharing such information with criminal agents could mean the end of their careers.
 The Wall, the F.B.I. decided, separated even people who were on the same squad.
 The F.B.I. also began withholding intelligence from the White House.
 Every morning on the classified computers of the National Security Council, there were at least a hundred reports, from the C.I.A., the N.S.A., and other intelligence branches, but the F.B.I. never disseminated information.
 The C.I.A. embraced the idea of the Wall with equal vigor.
 The agency frequently decided not to share intelligence with the F.B.I. on the ground that it would compromise sensitive sources and methods.
 For example, the C.I.A. collected other crucial information about Mihdhar that it did not provide to the F.B.I.
 Mihdhar, it turned out, was the son-in-law of Ahmed al-Hada, the Al Qaeda loyalist in Yemen whose phone number operated as the network’s switchboard.
 After arriving in New York on July 4th, Mihdhar flew to San Diego and rented an apartment.
 From there, he made eight calls to the Hada phone to talk to his wife, who was about to give birth.
 In the I-49 squad’s office, there was a link chart showing the connections between Hada’s phone and other phones around the world.
 Had a line been drawn from Hada’s Yemen home to Mihdhar’s San Diego apartment, Al Qaeda’s presence in America would have been glaringly obvious.”
 (Ibid.; pp. 70–71.)